How to Start a Campground

 Running a campground doesn’t require a business degree, but certain skills and experiences will help run this business.

 Camping experience.
-Previous experience camping can be an advantage, giving a business owner a detailed understanding of what amenities and experiences matter most to campers.
+Previous experience camping can be an advantage, giving a campground business owner a detailed understanding of what amenities and experiences matter most to campers.

 Outdoor knowledge.
 Knowledge and awareness of the outdoors is essential when running a campground.
 A business owner will need to be aware of potential dangers, like animals that are native to the area.
 This awareness can help to keep campers safe.

 Familiarity with the area.
-A campground owner who knows the area well can refer campers to the best restaurants, sightseeing spots, and activities in the area, making their stay more enjoyable.
+A campground business owner who knows the area well can refer campers to the best restaurants, sightseeing spots, and activities in the area, making their stay more enjoyable.

 First aid experience.
 Even with precautions in place, campers can and will get hurt.
 First aid knowledge and training are valuable to have.